anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Get Form from PDF
 ----------------------------

-Returns fillable form data from PDF as JSON with the help of Microsoft Flow.
+Returns data from fillable PDF as JSON with the help of Microsoft Flow.

 .. rubric:: Output Parameters